 There is something about a hiking trip that feels so different than any other vacation.
 I love the fresh air, the rush you get after finishing those strenuous switchbacks, and believe it or not, having no cell service.
 A hiking trip should be on everyone’s bucket list because you get to get up close and personal with nature.
-Feel free to use this Bryce and Zion Itinerary as your guide for your next Utah trip!
-It truly is a beautiful place and has been one of my favorite trips so far!
+Feel free to use this Bryce and Zion Itinerary as your guide!
+It truly is a beautiful place and this Zion National Park trip was one of my favorite adventures of 2018!

 Bryce and Zion Itinerary